A story with over 150 years

 2018-now

-It's our turn now.
-We are plainly aware that these vineyards exist beyond us, and that we are just their current guardians.
-We want them to last another 100 years in a sustainable and balanced way!
-As to the wines, we took our father's project, modernized it, and, with the determination to make high-quality Dão wines, we took the plunge and here we are!
+It’s our turn!
+We are aware that these vineyards exist far beyond us and that we are only their guardians for the moment.
+We hope they last another 100 years, in a sustainable and balanced way!
+As for the wines, we have taken up our father Armando’s project, updated it, and with the desire to make high-quality Dão wines, we took the risk and here we are!